Albinism

 Albinism: What Is, Causes, Types, Symptoms, Diagnosis, and Treatment

-Specific Pigmentation of The Iris
+Specific Pigmentation of the Iris

 In albinism, the pigmentation of the iris is reduced.
 Eye color may be atypical, but it is usually light-colored.
 It distinguishes various eye colors, including pink, light blue, green, grey, and light brown.
 There may also be the symptom of iris transillumination defect (TID)Trusted Source, which involves pink irises with a spoke circle appearance.
 This specific appearance of the irises is revealed in the light or during slit-lamp examination.
 In addition to this, a specific retinal color may also be present.
 The retina in patients may be yellow or orange.
 It is caused by hypomelanosis of the retinal epithelium.
 The retina loses its normal red appearance and has visible choroidal vessels.